 How Much Can You Earn as a Freelance Copywriter?

-Freelance copywriting — sounds like the dream, right?
+Freelance copywriting — sounds like the dream job, right?
 Picture this: you’re chilling in a cozy café, sipping your third latte of the day, and just typing a few magical words.
 Then, boom!
 The money starts rolling in faster than you can say "double espresso."

 Well… reality check!
 It's not exactly like that.
 Sure, freelance copywriting can be an awesome way to earn a living, but it’s not just sipping coffee and tapping on your laptop while looking all fancy.
 Spoiler alert: it involves a lot more hustle (and yes, a lot of coffee too).